Back to Inductee Search

 Born June 10, 1948

-Canadian biomedical engineer James McEwen invented the first microprocessor-controlled automatic surgical tourniquet system.
-Devices based on his innovations are used worldwide in close to 20,000 surgeries each day.
+Biomedical engineer James McEwen invented the first microprocessor-controlled automatic surgical tourniquet system.
+Devices based on his innovations are used worldwide in nearly 20,000 surgeries each day.

-McEwen earned both his bachelor of applied science and doctoral degrees in electrical engineering from the University of British Columbia, and after completing doctoral research at Vancouver General Hospital, he established its biomedical engineering department.
+At the University of British Columbia, McEwen earned his bachelor’s degree in electrical engineering in 1971 and a doctorate in electrical/biomedical engineering in 1975.
+After completing doctoral research at Vancouver General Hospital, he established its biomedical engineering department.
 There, he investigated situations where patients suffered limb paralysis, nerve damage and other injuries due to surgical tourniquet use.
 At this time, in the mid-1970s, mechanical pneumatic tourniquets were standard.
-McEwen’s research revealed problems with these, including an unreliable pressure-regulating mechanism and no fail-safe feature to limit maximum cuff pressure.
+McEwen’s research revealed problems with these tourniquets, including an unreliable pressure-regulating mechanism and no fail-safe feature to limit maximum cuff pressure.

 The design process for a new tourniquet began with McEwen’s idea of using a computer to control the applied pressure.
 By 1980, he had developed a microprocessor-controlled system that was safer and more efficient than previous technology.
 An automatic timer provided an accurate record of inflation time, and if dangerously high or low cuff pressures were present, audiovisual alarms would activate.
 Safety features included automatic detection of air leakage, system integrity checks and a backup power source.

-Named on more than 80 U.S. patents and many other international patents, McEwen received the Principal Award for Innovation from Canada’s Ernest C. Manning Awards Foundation.
+Named on more than 80 U.S. patents and many other international patents, McEwen received the Principal Award for Innovation from Canada’s Ernest C. Manning Awards Foundation in 1997.
 He founded Delfi Medical Innovations to produce specialty tourniquets for applications including injury rehabilitation, emergency situations and military settings, and he continues to research tourniquet technology.

 10 Things You Need to Know About James McEwen>>>